Bcicenas/rc_control/README.md

   2. Sends input data to receiver

 # Input data for transmitter
-  Transmitter listens for 3 bytes of data.
+  Transmitter listens for 3 bytes of data:

     1 byte - integer used for stearing.
 1 - go left, 2 - straight, 3 - go right
     2 byte - integer used for going forward.
 1 - nothin, 2 - go forward
     3 byte - integer used for reverse.
 1 - nothin, 3 - go in reverse

 # Receiver
   1. Listens input data from transmitter.